Louis-Hippolyte Lebas at Drawing Matter

 Louis-Hippolyte Lebas (1782–1867), Rosette ornament from Château d’Écouen, Écouen, France, 1804.
 Pencil on paper with pressed leaf, 148 × 105 mm.
 DMC 1052.4.14.

-127 loose sheets of elevations, plans and other studies, principally of Italian subjects perhaps in preparation for his publication of Renaissance architecture, notably including measured studies of Palais de Florence [Palazzo Firenze] in Rome.
+130 loose sheets of elevations, plans and other studies, principally of Italian subjects perhaps in preparation for his publication of Renaissance architecture, notably including measured studies of Palais de Florence [Palazzo Firenze] in Rome.
 In addition there are records of a small number of French Gothic sites in relation to preservation and restoration.
+This group was probably gathered from LeBas’s atelier at the École des Beaux Arts and is similar in scope and character to a set in the library and archives of the École.

 Louis-Hippolyte Lebas (1782–1867), Plan du rez de chaussée [Floor plan of the ground floor], Palazzo Firenze, Rome, Italy, c.1811.
 Pen, ink and pink wash on thin laid paper, 393 × 235 mm.
 DMC 1399.1.23.